Open-Attestation/documentation-website/website/docs/docs-section/how-does-it-work/issuance-status.md

 The information about the signature is added to the document, into the `proof` property.
 That means the document has been issued.

-The following descriptions helps you gain a deeper understanding of how it works.

 An `ethr` DID document looks like the following:

 ```json